alterNERDtive/EDDiscovery-wiki/Using-the-ScreenShots-page.md

 The correct folder depends on where you store your steam game files, but it should be <Steam root folder>/userdata/<steam ID>/<ED ID>/screenshots.

 Save as JPG, PNG etc into a different folder than above.
 Do not delete the originals.

+# Using the Screenshot panel

+Screenshot previews are also available in the [screenshot panel](Using the Screenshot Panel).